 We eventually came to the conclusion that it is necessary to step up the sophistication of the system design substantially in order for it to better adapt to variations between engines and vehicles.
-To that end, we have taken two steps back... but taking a huge leap forward.
+To that end, we took two steps back... but a HUGE leap forward.

 The main changes in this new direction are as follows:

 1. Addition of a mass air sensor—replaces the air flow meter housing